T0mLam/t0mlam.github.io/_pages/projects.md

 ---

-As I am interested in data science and machine learning, much of my time is spent on creating side projects or re-implementing papers.
+As I am interested in data science and deep learning, much of my time is spent on creating side projects or re-implementing papers.
 Below you will find my recent projects that I did during my free time outside classes or on vacations which I am very proud of. 😆

 <!-- Landcover Segmentation with UNets -->